jmchs-robotics/robotbuilder_extensions/README.md

 ### TimedCommand

 Due to some limitations in the Robot Builder Java code, declarations are not supported so I cannot add anything substantial to the creation of these commands.
-They are still userful in that they are just as capable as any other command.
-I will try to sned some change to collabnet to see if we can get the developers of Robot Builder add the delcaration tags for the export yaml file.
+They are still useful in that they are just as capable as any other command.
+I will try to sned some change to collabnet to see if we can get the developers of Robot Builder add the declaration tags for the export yaml file.